oskariorg/oskari-docs/community/gallery/vayla.md

 The close interaction with the community offer possibilities to implement new technologies and features in agile manner.
 Also doing things together brings cost savings to all the organisations involved and enables the efficient use of resources*, Pitkänen continues.

-*Väylä is also currently involwed in a gorvernmental project aiming for opening and utilization of information.
+*Väylä is also currently involved in a governmental project aiming for opening and utilization of information.
-In this project we are creating a operational model that supports the publication of public information as open data more systematic and thus enabling the more broader use of data.
+In this project we are creating a operational model that supports more systematic publication of public information as open data more and thus enables more widescale use of data.
 Developing and using Oskari and being part of the open source community is strtegically in line with the governmental project*, concludes Pitkänen.

 Markku Pitkänen,